-- In a large frying pan, gently melt the butter with the two remaining tablespoons of oil, add the finely chopped fresh and dried mushrooms, cook over a low heat for about 10 minutes.
-Spoon of the mushroom liquor from the dried mushrooms on to the mixture – being careful to not add any grit from the bottom.
-Reduce the mixture until the liqour has been reduced to nearly nothing.
+- In a large frying pan, gently melt the butter with the two remaining tablespoons of oil, add the finely chopped fresh and dried mushrooms, cook over low heat for about 10 minutes.
+Spoon off the mushroom liquor from the dried mushrooms on to the mixture – being careful to not add any grit from the bottom.
+Reduce the mixture until the liquid has been reduced to nearly nothing.

 - Add the reduced red wine marinade to the mushroom mixture, cook until again most of the marinade has cooked into the mushrooms and the mixture is fairly dry but still moist.
-Leave to cool.
+Stir in the black truffles before leaving to cool.

-- When the beef and mushrooms are cool, lay out two layers of cling film horizontally, overlapping and double the length of your beef fillet.
-Lay the proscuitto slices slightly overlapping in a double row on the cling film.
-Spread the mushroom duxelles over the proscuitto leaving a one and a half inch boarder from the ham’s edge.
+- When the beef and mushrooms are cool, layout two layers of cling film horizontally, overlapping and double the length of your beef fillet.
+Lay the prosciutto slices slightly overlapping in a double row on the cling film.
+Spread the mushroom duxelles over the prosciutto leaving a one and a half inch border from the ham’s edge.